 When your kid comes home from camp, he’s going to be different.
 He’ll be taller, older and dirty(ish).
 He’ll be happy to see you, but missing camp, so he’ll most likely show his love by stomping around and mumbling things only he understands.
 There’s a chance he may pound on the table, chant something inaudible, and break into some random Mess Hall cheer.
 Swear words (some you’ve never even heard before) will be used all over the place, and there will be an unexplainable sense of loss in your home for a few days.

 Girls are very much the same as boys.
 They also need space to mourn the end of a very intense living experience— they just handle it with more drama, and more whining.
 I have two girls, so I know all about THAT.
-Their time at camp is a little different than most kids because we are also here, so we live through some of the experience with them.
-Still, when they say their final good-byes to friends and counselors, they feel (and put us through) many of the same re-entry/detox pains that everyone else is feeling.
+Their time at camp is a little different than most kids because my husband and I are also here, but still, when they say their final good-byes to friends and counselors, they feel (and put us through) many of the same re-entry/detox pains that everyone else is feeling.

 1. No Mommy or Daddy.
 Boom.
 Right out of the gate, buh-bye, parents!
-Even my own kids weren’t allowed to come to our family cabin while they were campers.
+Even my own kids aren’t allowed to come to our family cabin while they are campers.
 If I saw them around camp, great, but if not, maybe at dinner, yo!
-Parents aren’t present, but there are plenty of people in charge, it’s not Lord of the Flies up in here.
-Different people though.
-Different Rules.
+Parents aren’t present, but there are plenty of people in charge, and there are rules.
 Camp Rules.
 It doesn’t take long for the kids to get used to the rules though, because deep down they know they are the right rules for them at this point in their life.
-And if they don’t (who am I kidding, they for sure don’t)—they will one day.
+And if they don’t—they will one day.

 2. No phones or electronics around camp or at meal time.
 Sorry, kids!
 You have to TALK to each other!
 HAHA!
 And you know what’s so crazy about that?
 They do talk.
 They talk a LOT.
 In fact, they don’t shut up, ever!
 If you were to walk into the Mess Hall at an overnight camp, you’d think you’d just stepped into the twilight zone: A huge group of people, so loud, all talking with each other.
 Chanting, cheering, singing.
 You’d think it was the biggest, craziest, most fun family dinner ever in history—and for them, it is.